AODQ/neobc/README.md

 arbitrary), and the useability of a function could change with any update.

 Until then, we're forced to roll our own stuff.

+NeoBC is used in dtoavk, however it's been completely decoupled since dtoavk-bindings requires neobc for some binding implementations.